Danilo Orsi: Crawley Town

 On 19 May 2024, Orsi scored the first goal, against Crewe Alexandra, in the 2024 League Two play-off final at Wembley Stadium as Crawley won 2–0 to gain promotion to League One.
 He extended his contract with Crawley later that month.

 Burton Albion

 On 26 June 2024, Orsi signed for fellow League One side Burton Albion on a three-year deal, joining for an undisclosed fee.

 On 3 February 2025, he joined League Two club Milton Keynes Dons on loan for the remainder of the season, with an option to buy included.

 AFC Wimbledon

 On 30 July 2025 he signed for AFC Wimbledon on a two-year contract.

+Return to Crawley Town

+On 11 January 2026, Orsi re-signed for Crawley Town on a two-and-a-half year contract for an undisclosed fee.